wclr/yalc/README.md

 ### Keep it in git
 - You may want to keep shared `yalc'ed` stuff within the projects you are working on and treat it as a part of the project's codebase.
 This may really simplify management and usage of shared *work in progress* packages within your projects and help to make things consistent.
 So, then just do it, keep `.yalc` folder and `yalc.lock` in git.
 - Replace it with published versions from remote repository when ready.
+- **NB!** - standard non-code files like `README`, `LICENCE` etc. will be included also, so you may want to excluded them in `.gitignore` with a line like `**/.yalc/**/*.md` or you may use `.yalcignore` not to include those files in package content.

 ### Publish/push sub-projects

 - Useful for monorepos (projects with multiple sub-projects/packages): `yalc publish package-dir will perform publish operation in nested `package` folder of current working dir.

+### Clean up installations file

+- While working with yalc for some time on the dev machine you may face the situation when you have locations where you added yalc'ed packages being removed from file system, and this will cause some warning messages when yalc will try to push package to removed location.
+To get rid of such messages there in an explicit command for this `yalc installations clean [package]`.

 ## Related links